ArnaudLoos/HomeAssistant-Presentation/README.md

 ## Home Automation Protocols

 #### [Z-Wave](https://home-assistant.io/docs/z-wave/installation/)
-mesh networking with master-slave model
+Mesh networking with master-slave model
+Up to 232 devices
-Range up to 100m, 200m when meshed
-Adding more devices helps with communication
+Range up to 100m, 200m when meshed (adding more devices helps with communication) Supports AES encryption
-Aeotec Gen-5 stick
-Supports AES encryption
-Assigned Node IDs
-z-wave plus difference?
-Requires network key?
-Has interoperability layer to ensure all Z-Wave hardware and software work together
-low-latency transmission
-up to 100 kbit/s
+Low-latency transmission, up to 100 kbit/s
 Nodes can be up to 30m apart, transmissions can hop nodes up to 4 times (adds delay)
 Operates on 908MHz band, no interference from 2.4GHz (ISM) devices
-Up to 232 devices
+Has interoperability layer to ensure all Z-Wave hardware and software work together
+[Z-Wave Plus](https://inovelli.com/z-wave-home-automation/z-wave-plus/) - Fifth gen Z-Wave, improved battery life(~50%), range(167m instead of 100m), bandwidth(250%), OTA firmware updates.
+Need primary controller to be Z-Wave plus for full benefits

 #### Zigbee
-requires hub - zigbee protocol not as standard
-mesh networking
-low-power, low-bandwidth (max 250 kbit/s)
+Also a mesh network topology
+No guaranteed interoperability between devices of different manufacturers
+Data transmission at max 250 kbit/s
-indoor - 10 to 20m range
+10m to 20m range
-operates at 3.4 GHz
+Operates in 2.4 GHz ISM band
-cheaper than Z-Wave
+Generally cheaper than Z-Wave

 #### 433MHz or 315MHz RF
-good for transmitting one way - doorbells, fans, weather stations
+Good for transmitting one way - doorbells, fans, weather stations
 Sonoff switches

 #### Wifi devices
+Easiest to configure?
-consume a lot of power
+Consumes a lot of power relative to other protocols

 #### IR devices
 Can control anything that accepts a signal from a remote (tv, amplifier, etc)
 [Broadlink RM mini3](http://www.ibroadlink.com/rmMini3/)

 #### Bluetooth
-Up to 10m signal generally
+Good up to 10m

 ## [Installation](https://home-assistant.io/docs/installation/)